 A high initial purchase cost will pay off over the lifetime of the bus, given the low operating and fuel costs.
 Firms that have technological capabilities can collaborate with local entities to implement the government’s initiatives.
 Rural schools that run a bus service for local students are also potential consumers.
 Given the Costa Rican government wants all public transport electric by 2050, there will be a huge overhaul of the bus system.
 The government is due to carry out a trial of 3 electric buses in 2019.

 Electric scooters operated by firms such as Lime and Grin have had tremendous success in markets all over the world.
 Businesses must consider how could such options be integrated into San Jose’s transport infrastructure system.
 Leading e-scooters firms such as Lime as not yet in Costa Rica so there first-mover advantages still exist.

 Incorporating a local firm in Costa Rica is a great move in order to start taking advantage of the opportunities in the electricity sector.

 Get Involved in Costa Rica

 At Biz Latin Hub, we offer a range of services designed for entrepreneurs just like you, whether you’re planning to expand your business into the country or set up a new company.
-You can contact Josseline, our Country Coordinator today on Let us support you and your business in Costa Rica.
+Get in contact with us today and let us support you and your business in Costa Rica.